mountainmannm/Bolt-Industries/README.md

 If you would like to get your hands on a Pico 87 Mechanical keyboard, you can find the project on Kickstarter. https://www.kickstarter.com/projects/1639195067/the-bolt-industries-pico-87-mechanical-keyboard

+###BMK
+##Bolt (Industries) Mechanical Keyboard

 The Pico 87 Mechanical keyboard is compatable with two flavors of firmware.
 The first is BMK.
 BMK stands for Bolt Industries Mechanical Keyboard.
 It is a custom built firmware written in the Arduino IDE.
 If you are comfortable using the Arduino IDE, then You will probably like BMK.
-To install it, simply download the sketch BMK.ino and follow the directions in the sketch.
+Changing the function of a key is as easy as changing a line of code in the sketch.
+BMK uses the keyboard.h library to doall the keyboard functions.
+For more information about what you can do with the Keyboard.h library, visit the arduino referande page here: https://www.arduino.cc/reference/en/language/functions/usb/keyboard/ To install it, simply download the sketch called BMK.ino and follow the directions in the sketch.

 KMK is a mechanical keyboard firmware that runs on circuit python.
 Installing KMK is a little more involved.